jayvynl/django-clickhouse-backend/docs/Fields.md

 as integer and float are treated as unix timestamps, clickhouse store them as date in the [server timezone](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#server_configuration_parameters-timezone), which may not be what you want.
 So this feature is not implemented currently.

-**Note:**

-Due to a [bug](https://github.com/mymarilyn/clickhouse-driver/issues/363) of clickhouse-driver 0.2.5, when set `null=True` and `low_cardinality=True` at the same time to DateField or Date32Field, an exception will be raised when inserting a row.

-The same bug also exists in UUIDField.

 ### DateTime and DateTime64